Upshur County Court Records

 Office Hours: Monday–Thursday, 8:00 a.m. to 4:30 p.m.; Friday, 8:00 a.m. to 2:00 p.m.

-For County Court, Probate, and Commissioners Court records:
+For County Court, Probate, and Commissioners Court records, reach out to:

 Physical Address: 150 E. Jefferson, Gilmer, TX 75644